 One day, a bear decides to hibernate for the winter.
 During his hibernation, his forest and even cave get razed so that a big factory can be built.
 The factory is built and the bear is shocked when he walks right into the middle of the factory.
-A foreman spots the bear and orders him back to work, but the bear insists he doesn't work here and is just a bear.
-The foreman shouts at him that he's a "a silly man who needs a shave and wears a fur coat."
-The foreman takes him to see the general manager as well as the third, second and first vice presidents of the factory who all repeat to the bear that he's not a bear but a silly man who needs a shave and wears a fur coat.
+A foreman spots the bear and orders him back to work, but the bear insists that he does not work here and is just a bear.
+The foreman shouts at him that he is a "a silly man who needs a shave and wears a fur coat."
+The foreman takes him to see the general manager as well as the third, second and first vice presidents of the factory.
+They all repeat to the bear that he is not a bear, but a silly man who needs a shave and wears a fur coat.
 The five men then escort the bear to the office of the president.
 Not only does the president repeat that the bear is a silly man who needs a shave and wears a fur coat, but he proves it by taking the bear and the other managers to the zoo.

-The president explains that bears belong in the zoo or the circus; since the bear wasn't at the zoo or circus, he can't be a bear.
-The zoo bears actually agree with the president's words, arguing that if the bear was really one of them, he'd be in the zoo cage with them.
+The president explains that bears belong in the zoo or the circus; since the bear was not at the zoo or circus, he can not be a bear.
+The zoo bears actually agree with the president's words, arguing that if the bear was really one of them, he would be in the zoo cage with them.

 The cartoon is available for viewing on YouTube.
 It's also available on the Looney Tunes Golden Collection and on the Looney Tunes Platinum Collection: Volume 1 Blu-Ray set.